University of Wisconsin–Stout Polytechnic

 Public university in Menomonie, Wisconsin, U.S.

-The University of Wisconsin–Stout (UW–Stout or Stout) is a public university in Menomonie, Wisconsin, United States.
+The University of Wisconsin–Stout Polytechnic (also referred to as UW–Stout Polytechnic, UW–Stout or Stout) is a public university in Menomonie, Wisconsin, United States.
 The polytechnic university of the University of Wisconsin System, it enrolls more than 6,900 students.
 The school was founded in 1891 and named in honor of its founder, lumber magnate James Huff Stout.

-UW–Stout provides focused programs "related to professional careers in industry, technology, home economics, applied art, and the helping professions."
-UW–Stout offers more than 50 undergraduate majors and 22 graduate majors, including 2 advanced graduate majors and a doctorate.
+UW–Stout Polytechnic provides focused programs "related to professional careers in industry, technology, home economics, applied art, and the helping professions."
+UW–Stout Polytechnic offers more than 50 undergraduate majors and 22 graduate majors, including 2 advanced graduate majors and a doctorate.

 History

 In 1891, James Huff Stout, a lumber magnate who represented Menomonie in the Wisconsin State Senate, founded the "Stout Manual Training School" as a manual training school, the first of several educational enterprises he launched in Menomonie.
 The Manual Training movement was an educational philosophy that influenced modern vocational education.
 In the United States, this philosophy was established in the 1870s and used to train engineers, later working its way into public education.
 Manual training promoted a classical liberal education, but emphasizing practical application such as practical judgment, perception and visual accuracy, and manual dexterity over theory.
 It was not meant to be used to teach specific trades, but rather to enhance the traditional educational model.
 Students learned drafting, mechanics, woodworking, metal working, in addition to science, mathematics, language, literature, and history.
 After the American Civil War, leaders of industry and politics were turning to public education to augment existing apprenticeship programs by incorporating Manual Training philosophy into their curricula.